-Rick Perry Misunderstood The Energy Secretary Job When Nominated
+Rick Perry Badly Misunderstood The Energy Secretary Job When Nominated

 This new revelation only adds to the strangeness of Trump’s appointment process.
 Perry’s a notorious climate-change denier, but it’s easy to see how he could have been so excited to accept an appointment — any gig at all — from his pal Trump.
 Yet once he realized the mistake, Perry didn’t back away from the position.
 This fine mess should make for an even more combative confirmation hearing than was already expected.
 And those DWTS moves won’t help Perry in the hot seat!

 The NY Times also adds word from Republican energy lobbyist Michael McKenna, who helped out the Trump transition team and witnessed the realization’s aftermath: “It’s been a learning curve.”
 Undoubtedly.
+The previous occupants of the position were nuclear scientists, after all.

+Mr. Perry, who once called for the elimination of the Energy Department, will begin the confirmation process Thursday with a hearing before the Senate Energy Committee.
+If approved by the Senate, he will take over from a secretary, Ernest J. Moniz, who was chairman of the Massachusetts Institute of Technology physics department and directed the linear accelerator at M.I.T.’s Laboratory for Nuclear Science.
+Before Mr. Moniz, the job belonged to Steven Chu, a physicist who won a Nobel Prize.

+For Mr. Moniz, the future of nuclear science has been a lifelong obsession; he spent his early years working at the Stanford Linear Accelerator Center.
+Mr. Perry studied animal husbandry and led cheers at Texas A&M University.

 (Via New York Times)